 - ERROR will only log in case there are any errors caused by test (failing request) or environment (missing CSV file or JDK path etc…)

 3. Debug Sampler

-Debug Sampler is a very powerful sampler which does nothing but logging.
+Debug Sampler is a very powerful sampler that does nothing but logging.
 You can log JMeter Properties, JMeter Variables or System Properties.
 Think about that you have a JDK installation problem in your machine.
 Debug Sampler tells you.
 You have many variables that you extract from your request and use in other requests.
-Debug sampler gathers all of them in one place and show their values.
+Debug sampler gathers all of them in one place and shows their values.